samishakoor/Minew-iBeacon-Scanner-App/README.md

 # Minew BeaconSet Plus Scanner
-A sample android application is based on Minew BeaconSET Plus SDK.
+A sample android application based on Minew BeaconSET Plus SDK.
 It is using the MTBeaconPlus.jar library for testing the Bluetooth LE beacons.